-The 2023 Series A-3 Bonds are variable rate demand bonds, initially issued in the Weekly Rate mode.
-The 2023 Series A-3 Bonds may be tendered at the option of the Bond owners thereof and are subject to mandatory tender for purchase as described herein.
-Tendered 2023 Series A-3 Bonds are to be remarketed by the Remarketing Agent (which will initially be TD Securities (USA) LLC).
-Any 2023 Series A-3 Bonds not remarketed by the Remarketing Agent are to be purchased with funds provided under a standby bond purchase agreement for the 2023 Series A-3 Bonds (the "2023 Series A-3 Liquidity Facility") between the Corporation and TD Bank, N.A. (the "2023 Series A-3 Liquidity Provider").
-See "DESCRIPTION OF THE 2023 SERIES A-3 BONDS-Optional and Mandatory Purchase of 2023 Series A-3 Bonds-Additional Provisions Regarding Bank Bonds" for a description of the payment provisions applicable to the 2023 Series A-3 Bonds held by the 2023 Series A-3 Liquidity Facility will automatically and immediately terminate or be suspended without notice or mandatory tender.
-See "THE 2023 SERIES A-3 LIQUIDITY FACILITY" herein.
-Pursuant to the Tender Agent Agreement, the Tender Agent will subsequently give notice to 2023 Series A-3 Bond owners of such termination or suspension.
+The 2023 Series B-2 Bonds are variable rate demand bonds, initially issued in the Weekly Rate mode.
+The 2023 Series B-2 Bonds may be tendered at the option of the Bond owners thereof and are subject to mandatory tender for purchase as described herein.
+Tendered 2023 Series B-2 Bonds are to be remarketed by the Remarketing Agent (which will initially be J.P.
+Morgan Securities LLC).
+Any 2023 Series B-2 Bonds not remarketed by the Remarketing Agent are to be purchased with funds provided under a standby bond purchase agreement for the 2023 Series B-2 Bonds (the "2023 Series B-2 Liquidity Facility") between the Corporation and TD Bank, N.A. (the "2023 Series B-2 Liquidity Provider").
+See "DESCRIPTION OF THE 2023 SERIES B-2 BONDS-Optional and Mandatory Purchase of 2023 Series B-2 Bonds-Additional Provisions Regarding Bank Bonds" for a description of the payment provisions applicable to the 2023 Series B-2 Bonds held by the 2023 Series B-2 Liquidity Provider.
+Following the occurrence of certain events of default, the 2023 Series B-2 Liquidity Facility will automatically and immediately terminate or be suspended without notice or mandatory tender.
+See "THE 2023 SERIES B-2 LIQUIDITY FACILITY" herein.
+Pursuant to the Tender Agent Agreement, the Tender Agent will subsequently give notice to 2023 Series B-2 Bond owners of such termination or suspension.

-If the 2023 Series A-3 Liquidity Provider fails to purchase the 2023 Series A-3 Bonds tendered or deemed tendered for purchase by the Bond owners thereof and not remarketed or if the 2023 Series A-3 Liquidity Facility is terminated without an alternate Liquidity Facility in place or is suspended, the 2023 Series A-3 Bonds will continue to bear interest as described in "DESCRIPTION OF THE 2023 SERIES A-3 BONDS-General-Weekly Rate Period."
-Bond owners will continue to have the right to tender their 2023 Series A-3 Bonds during such period, but the Purchase Price of the 2023 Series A-3 Bonds will be payable solely from remarketing proceeds.
-The Corporation has no obligation to purchase the 2023
+If the 2023 Series B-2 Liquidity Provider fails to purchase the 2023 Series B-2 Bonds tendered or deemed tendered for purchase by the Bond owners thereof and not remarketed or if the 2023 Series B-2

-Series A-3 Bonds.
-If remarketing proceeds are not available, then Bond owners may be required to hold the 2023 Series A-3 Bonds to their maturity or prior redemption.
-See "THE 2023 SERIES A-3 LIQUIDITY FACILITY" for a description of the circumstances under which the 2023 Series A-3 Liquidity Facility will terminate or be suspended and the conditions to the 2023 Series A-3 Liquidity Provider's obligation to purchase.
+Liquidity Facility is terminated without an alternate Liquidity Facility in place or is suspended, the 2023 Series B-2 Bonds will continue to bear interest as described in "DESCRIPTION OF THE 2023 SERIES B-2 BONDS-General-Weekly Rate Period."
+Bond owners will continue to have the right to tender their 2023 Series B-2 Bonds during such period, but the Purchase Price of the 2023 Series B-2 Bonds will be payable solely from remarketing proceeds.
+The Corporation has no obligation to purchase the 2023 Series B-2 Bonds.
+If remarketing proceeds are not available, then Bond owners may be required to hold the 2023 Series B-2 Bonds to their maturity or prior redemption.
+See "THE 2023 SERIES B-2 LIQUIDITY FACILITY" for a description of the circumstances under which the 2023 Series B-2 Liquidity Facility will terminate or be suspended and the conditions to the 2023 Series B-2 Liquidity Provider's obligation to purchase.